 “March 9,” he said simply.

 “If we haven’t seen growth by March 9, we’ll schedule your next surgery, ” he said.

 Wait.
 “What kind of surgery?”
 I said suspiciously.

 “Bone graft.
-We’ll dive into your abdomen, rip open your iliac crest, and suck out marrow and stuff like an anteater.
-We’ll spit it out into a Cuisinart, toss in a little freeze-dried cadaver, dug-up dogbones, demineralized fossils, add a couple of calcium pills and a little olive oil.
-We’ll pulse on high a few times, then pack the whole mess into that gaping hole you call a distal femur.
+We’ll dive into your abdomen, rip open your iliac crest, and suck out marrow like an anteater.
+We spit it back out out into a Cuisinart, toss in a little freeze-dried cadaver, dug-up dogbones, and demineralized fossils, add a couple of calcium pills and a little olive oil.
+We’ll pulse on high a few times, then pack the whole puree into that gaping hole you call a distal femur.
 And then we start the nonunion clock all over again.”

 (OK, so that’s not EXACTLY what he said, but it captures the flavor.)